ytti/oxidized/README.md

  * can use 'cmd', 'prompt', 'comment', 'cfg'
  * cfg is executed in input/output/source context
  * cmd is executed in instance of model
- * 'junos' and 'ios' implemented
+ * 'junos', 'ios', 'ironware' and 'powerconnect'